xia-fr/xmonad-config/README.md

-# xmonad-config

-Hi friends.
-And maybe random strangers that are interested in my xmonad config!
+# gnome + xmonad config (for Ubuntu 20.04 LTS)

 ## Getting Started

-First you will need to install some things!
+We begin here with a fresh install of Ubuntu 20.04 LTS.
+After doing some basic updating of packages, etc., we just need to install some things to get going with gnome + xmonad.

 ### Installing xmonad and related things